CONSTITUTION & RULES

 8.1a All players must have a

 Club.
-The cost will be covered in the signing on fees, and the card will be the property of the
+The cost will be covered in the signing on fees.

 8.2 Any person who wishes to be a member must apply on the Club Membership Document and